I Wrote This By Hand

 He applies a full layer of cocoa butter to his body before sleep.

 Joann met someone, too.
 His hair is short but oddly covers his ears.
 She sent me a picture.
 I asked if he moves his mouth to form the words he is reading, and she says so far, no, but the only books in his apartment are by Jacques Pepin and Foucault.

 In the last car, where you are the least likely to run into anyone you know, a chorus sings, “I Think We’re Alone Now.”
 The train breaks down at 96th.

 Lisa Getty-Francis is a contributor to This Recording.
+This is her first appearance in these pages.
 She is a writer living in New York.